devasri472/Codsoft/README.md

 - Work with alignment, padding, and color schemes.
 - Apply basic web design concepts to create a user-friendly experience.

+# Personal Portfolio Project

+## Description

+This project involves creating a personal portfolio website using HTML and CSS.
+It provides a platform to showcase your skills, experience, and projects, making it an essential tool for web developers or anyone looking to present their work online.
+Through this project, you’ll learn how to structure and style different sections, such as About, Skills, Projects, and Contact, to create a professional and user-friendly portfolio.

 # Basic Calculator Project